nikhil21268/bookbot/README.md

-Just a simple code that computes character frequency for a text document.
+A simple code that computes character frequency for a text document.

-Nothing fancy, just for some Git and GitHub practice.
+Nothing fancy, just for some Git practice.